Collagen for Dogs: What is it and Why Does Your Dog Need it?

 Collagen, available in water-soluble vitamins, has many benefits.
 The three most desirable are its positive effects on mobility, the dog's skin and coat, and digestion.
 Let's take a look at how collagen interacts with each of these systems.

-Collagen can improve mobility in dogs afflicted with arthritis.
-It’s a natural supplement that helps to lubricate and protect connective tissues that support the hips and joint health.
 It can also help to replenish your dog's natural collagen levels.
 It can be used preventatively in dogs that are approaching senior years or even for breeds that are prone to joint health issues.

 For those dogs that are collagen or biotin deficient, collagen is an excellent way to boost the quality of your pet’s coat and skin health care professional.
 Skin is supposed to be elastic, and collagen is what gives your dog's skin is healthy elasticity.
-Dogs with healthy collagen levels tend to shed less, itch less, and have a softer, shinier fur coat.
-It's also beneficial for their nail health as well as to prevent various skin conditions.

 Dogs suffering from gastrointestinal issues may benefit from collagen too.
 Collagen helps to soothe and repair tissues in your dog's digestive system tract that can contribute to poor digestion and nutrient absorption.
 It's also a common holistic approach to managing leaky gut syndrome.